S; Les Stent

-Near neighbours of Les were Harold Angus and Jack Pye, both setting out on professional careers.
-Harold had also recently moved to Yorkshire, in his case from his native Wigan.
+Near neighbours of Les were Harold Angus and Jack Pye, both setting out on wrestling careers.
+Harold had also recently moved to Yorkshire, in his case from Wigan in Lancashire.
 Harold and Les became good friends and Harold, a former Olympian, perfected Les's natural wrestling ability and taught him the necessary skills to turn professional.

 Within a short time Les was in great demand around the country, wrestling as far south as Plymouth and north to Edinburgh.
 Early opponents included Vic Coleman, Guido Ronga and, of course, Harold Angus.

 Clouds were gathering on the horizon and although the outbreak of World War Two didn't curtail Les's career it naturally slowed it's progress down somewhat.
 At the time he listed his occupation as “Dairy Worker.”

 A shortage of wrestlers resulted in the cancellation of wrestling in many towns for the duration of the war, though the continuation of tournaments in larger halls such as Belle Vue, Manchester, and the St James Hall, Newcastle, played an important part in creating a sense of normality in wartime Britain.
 Naturally Les was called up and served as a Staff Sergeant in the A.P.T.C., wrestling whenever the opportunity arose, billed still as Ronnnie Wilde and sometimes Sergeant Wilde.

 Following the cessation of hostilities BBC television resumed in June 1946, broadcasting a few hours each week to those living around London and rich enough to own a television set.